ECNU-RCGCEF/TraceME/TraceME_NODE/README.md

-# CAFE_NODE
+# TraceME_NODE
-To see detailed information about CAFE, please check the [wiki page](https://github.com/THU-EarthInformationScienceLab/CAFE_NODE/wiki).
+To see detailed information about TraceME, please check the [wiki page](https://github.com/ECNU-RCGCEF/TraceME/TraceME_NODE/wiki).

-You can also see check this [paper](https://doi.org/10.1016/j.envsoft.2018.09.007) describing the whole system.
+You can also see check this [paper](https://doi.org/10.5194/gmd-2020-76) describing the whole system.
 ## Before your Installation
 `Notice`: This package should be installed on the server-side.
 Data archives need to be read from this server.
 As the function of this package is limited by some other external applications, a Linux environment is required.
 To ensure the node work correctly, following applications have to be installed before your installation:
 #### 1. MySQL Server and Client (http://dev.mysql.com/downloads/mysql/5.6.html#downloads )